plaidml/tpp-mlir/benchmarks/README.md

 ## How to Build

-The C++ benchmakrs are build by CMake and the binaries will be available in the build directory.
+The C++ benchmarks are build by CMake and the binaries will be available in the build directory.
 The sources are in `benchmarks/CPPHarness`, each directory under `src` is a separate benchmark.

 The MLIR benchmarks use the `MLIRHarness`, which in turn uses `tpp-run` to JIT-compile the MLIR files in `test/Benchmarks` using the default pass pipeline.